Policies

 1. Patrons signed up for our email notification service will receive three email notifications from the library.
 The first is sent three days prior to items being due with a friendly reminder that items are coming due and will automatically renew if not returned, one after items are overdue and the third a week after items are due asking for items to be renewed or returned

 2. Patrons are also contacted as needed by the library staff and Director inquiring after materials.
-If there is still no response, letters from the Director are also sent asking for the return of items or the payment of fees.
+If there is still no response, a letter or email from the Director is also sent asking for the return of items or the payment of fees.
 If after three attempts of written documentation have been sent from the Director and there is still no response, patrons will lose all privileges to check out any items from the library.

 Patron Categories